Diegomoro415/SaoPaulo-SC/README.md

 13. Wants users to get to know more about the history of the club.
 14. Wants user to find the address.
 15. Wants user to find links to more information.
+16. Wants a 404 page that brings user back to Home page

 # Design